Skip to content

 Live betting also allows you to wager on the outcome of the next play.
 These props can be as general as predicting whether a team will run a passing or rushing play, but also as specific as loss of yards, gain of 1-4 yards, gain of 5-9 yards, a first down, or a touchdown.
 You will have to be quick as your window to place these bets is very small.

 The NFL betting market has never looked better.
-There are several US betting sites and apps that allow you to easily place wagers on your favorite teams—including the Dallas Cowboys, Green Bay Packers, New England Patriots, Cincinnati Bengals, Baltimore Ravens, and Tennessee Titans.
+There are several US betting apps that allow you to easily place wagers on your favorite teams—including the Dallas Cowboys, Green Bay Packers, New England Patriots, Cincinnati Bengals, Baltimore Ravens, and Tennessee Titans.

 Fans can currently place bets on their favorite NFL teams in American states like Arizona and Pennsylvania—if the Cardinals, Eagles, or Steelers are your cup of tea.
 Giants and Jets fans can take comfort in knowing New York sports betting apps are already active in the Empire State.
 Connecticut sports betting apps and Louisiana online sportsbooks now live in their respective states.